ibm-security-verify/verify-mobile-android/sdk/fido2/README.md

-# IBM Security Verify FIDO2™ SDK for Android
+# IBM Verify FIDO2™ SDK for Android

-The IBM Security Verify FIDO2™ SDK for Android is a native implementation of FIDO attestation and assertion ceremonies.
+The IBM Verify FIDO2™ SDK for Android is a native implementation of FIDO attestation and assertion ceremonies.
 The SDK essentially provides the equivalent of WebAuthn's `navigator.credentials.create()` and `navigator.credentials.get()` for native mobile applications with specific security requirements.
 It is distinctly different from